blueskysolarracing/revolution/docs/usage.rst

 Usage
 =====

-Revolution can be run, optionally with various modes.
+Revolution can be run, optionally with interactive mode.

 .. code-block:: bash